-I am currently pursuing a PhD in computer science at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
-I hold an M.S. in Applied Statistics and an M.S. in Information Science from the University of Michigan, where I worked with Christopher Brooks in the Educational Technology Collective (etc).
+I am currently pursuing a PhD in computer science at the University of Washington's Paul G. Allen School of Computer Science & Engineering, where I am fortunate to be advised by Ludwig Schmidt and Zoran Popović .
+I hold an M.S. in Applied Statistics and an M.S. in Information Science from the University of Michigan.
 I also hold a B.A. with Highest Honors in Philosophy from the University of Michigan.
-I have experience in machine learning research and software development at Google, GoPro, ProQuest, and the Penn Center for Learning Analytics.
-Previously, I served for five years in Miami-Dade Country Public Schools and KIPP New Orleans Schools.

 Awards and honors for my past work include a Best Paper Award at the International Conference on Learning Analytics and Knowledge (LAK), the Margaret Mann Award, the UMSI Professional Practice Fellowship, and the William K. Frankena Prize.

 Subgroup Robustness Grows on Trees: An Empirical Baseline Study.

 Josh Gardner, Zoran Popović, Ludwig Schmidt.

 MT3: Multi-Task Multitrack Music Transcription

 Josh Gardner, Ian Simon, Ethan Manilow, Curtis Hawthorne, Jesse Engel.